Finding Your Ball!

 The cover of the golf ball determines the “feel” on shorter shots like putts and chips.
 A softer cover typically spins more for better control around the green.
 Soft covered balls are typically crafted with blends of co-polymer plastics, high-energy rubber or similar resistant materials.
 Covers made of Surlyn and polymer blend are typically more durable and more affordable, but are slightly less responsive and have a firmer feel.
 Urethane covers tend to be the dominant material in softer, premium golf balls that offer enhanced feel, but urethane covers are less durable.

 Golf ball performance is the result of design and manufacturing quality, and includes distance, spin control, and consistency.

 One-Piece » Most inexpensive and not recommended

-A low spin ball is typically lower in cost, will give you more distance, but you will sacrifice control around the green where we lose most of our strokes.
-Balls of this nature will hit the green and run out, oftentimes off the green and into that back bunker!
+A low-spin ball is typically lower in cost, will give you more distance, but you will sacrifice control around the green where we lose most of our strokes.
+Balls of this nature will hit the green and run out, often off the green and into that back bunker!
 Track your rounds to determine how many greens in regulation you hit.
-If under 5, than a low-spin ball may not be the best fit.
+If under 5, than a low spin ball may not be the best fit.
 Many women golfers have trouble reaching the green in regulation.
-A low-spin, Surlyn®-covered golf ball may provide distance, but it is difficult to hold shots into the green.
+A low spin, Surlyn®-covered golf ball may provide distance but it is difficult to hold shots into the green.
 Golfers who are distance challenged have many more up-and-down opportunities.